GC AI

 Harvey AI Pricing in 2026

-Harvey does not publish pricing.
-There is no pricing page as of May 2026.
-A demo request is the entry point to any conversation about cost.
+Harvey pricing is not publicly disclosed, and as of June 2026 there is no pricing page on its website.
+A demo request is the entry point to any conversation about cost, and the number is quoted during an enterprise sales process.

 This matters for in-house teams at the start of a budget conversation.
 According to the ACC 2024 Law Department Management Benchmarking Report, outside counsel accounts for approximately 48% of total legal spend for U.S. companies.
 Any platform that promises to reduce that dependency should be able to answer what it costs before the first sales call.